Critical Illness Myopathy: Causes and Treatments

 Magnetic resonance imaging (MRI) and computed tomography (CT) scans can provide detailed images of muscle tissue, helping to identify areas of atrophy and inflammation.

-Treatment for Critical Illness Myopathy
+What are the Treatment Options for Critical Illness Myopathy?

 Treating CIM involves a multifaceted approach aimed at addressing the underlying causes and promoting muscle recovery.
 Here are the primary treatment strategies: